PoPETS-AEC/PoPETS_ArtifactNotes/processdescription.md

 - Send email to candidate that was picked
 - Video call for onboarding
-- Give access to GitHub organization, Slack with other Artifact PCs from other conferences, create artifactYY@email alias
+- Give access to GitHub organization, Slack with other Artifact chairs from other conferences, create artifactYY@email alias
 - Make admin on past year’s instances to navigate and poke around (familiarize with things)
 - Attend current PETS if possible
 - Help with potential backlog of artifact reviews